zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/prerequisites-for-the-customer-tenancy.md

 In this lab, you'll:

-- Request access to Oracle Data Safe in a region of your tenancy
+- Request access to an Oracle Data Safe service in your tenancy
 - Sign in to a region of your tenancy by using your Oracle Cloud account credentials